aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

         The option ``--mark-source`` is a sub-option of and **requires** the option ``--info``.

-    The ``mark-source`` option marks the "is_source" attribute of a directory to be "True", if more than 90% of the files under that directory is source files, i.e. their "is_source" attribute is "True".
+    The ``mark-source`` option marks the "is_source" attribute of a directory to be "True", if more than 90% of the files under that directory is source files, i.e. Their "is_source" attribute is "True".

     When the following command is executed to scan the ``samples`` directory with this option enabled::

         ./scancode -clpieu --json-pp output.json samples --mark-source

-    Then, the following directories are marked as "Source", i.e. their "is_source" attribute is changed from "false" to "True".
+    Then, the following directories are marked as "Source", i.e. Their "is_source" attribute is changed from "false" to "True".

     - ``samples/JGroups/src``